Bengali-speaking Indians caught up in immigration clampdown – DW – 01/09/2025

 A BJP-driven clampdown

-So far, the police have already initiated deportation processes for over 25 individuals, questioned over 5,000, and dismantled a syndicate involved in facilitating illegal immigration and the issuance of fake identification documents.
+So far, the police have already initiated deportation processes for more than 25 people, questioned over 5,000, and claimed to have dismantled a syndicate involved in facilitating irregular immigration and the issuance of fake identification documents.

-"Four persons, including two Bangladeshi nationals and two Indian facilitators, who had been living here have been arrested," said Joint Commissioner of Police Sanjay Kumar Jain.
+"Four persons, including two Bangladeshi nationals and two Indian facilitators, who had been living here have been arrested," Joint Commissioner of Police Sanjay Kumar Jain said.

-The timing of the crackdown has led to intense speculation about its political motivations as the Delhi Assembly elections are scheduled for February.
+With elections for the Delhi Assembly scheduled for February, opponents of Indian Prime Minister Narendra Modi's Bharatiya Janata Party say the clampdown is politically motivated.

-It also coincides with heightened political tensions as various parties, especially the Bharatiya Janata Party (BJP), have been publicly accusing the ruling (Delhi state) Aam Aadmi Party (AAP) of using illegal immigrants as a voter base, an accusation the AAP refutes.
+In return, the BJP and its allies have accused Delhi state's governing Aam Aadmi Party of using people in India illegally as a voter base, an accusation the AAP refutes.

-PM Narendra Modi's BJP views the crackdown as a necessary measure to uphold national security and electoral integrity.
+The BJP calls the crackdown a necessary measure to uphold national security and electoral integrity.

 "This is a due process of law and that must begin somewhere," BJP spokesperson Tom Vadakkan told DW.

-Many politicians are also insisting that illegal immigrants from Bangladesh are taking away their jobs.
+Many politicians are also insisting that Bangladeshis working without authorization are taking away their jobs.
 However, despite the long history of cross-border movement between Bangladesh and India, little data exists regarding the number of migrants or their effect on employment.

-With no real data available for the numbers, experts fear that the ongoing crackdown in Delhi will lead to broader tensions over immigration and citizenship rights.
+With no real data available for immigration numbers, observers fear that the ongoing clampdown in Delhi will lead to broader tensions over immigration and citizenship rights.

 "This electoral battle in Delhi is about creating a series of vote-catching narratives.
 Fanning anti-immigration sentiment is one of them," Sunil Kumar Aledia, executive director of the Centre for Holistic Development, an organization that advocates for the rights of homeless people, told DW.

-Aledia argues that the current police crackdown disproportionately affects those who are already marginalized and is leading to fears of wrongful detentions and deportations.
+Aledia said the clampdown disproportionately affects people who are already marginalized and is leading to fears of wrongful detentions and deportations.

-"There is a need for humane treatment of all individuals, regardless of their immigration status," said Aledia.
+"There is a need for humane treatment of all individuals," Aledia said, regardless of their immigration status."

-Construction worker Quddus just hopes that the current crackdown will end and that he and his neighbors will no longer have to live in constant fear.
+Quddus, the construction worker from eastern India, said he hoped that the clampdown would end and that he and his neighbors would no longer have to live in constant fear.

-"There is apprehension among the Bengali-speaking community, especially about how the drive will impact our vulnerable population," he added.
+"There is apprehension among the Bengali-speaking community," Quddus said, "especially about how the drive will impact our vulnerable population."